davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 An owl killed a bird about a foot from my face.

-January 17: Barry Courter wrote an article that mentioned my earleist bands.
+January 17: Barry Courter wrote an article that mentioned my earliest bands.
 This is like the most recognition they got. https://www.timesfreepress.com/news/chattanooganow/music/story/2018/jan/17/who-are-local-bands-rocked-your-world/461397/

 ## 2019